hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 I admit that despite Oracle’s recommendation and being a good practice to use Checked exceptions, I have extended RuntimeException before.
 I understand that throwing exceptions should be considered just as essential as the method’s parameters and return value; [it’s part of the method programming interface](https://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html).

-But for example, no one creates a method that receives a parameter and does nothing with it.
+But, no one creates a method that receives a parameter and does nothing with it.
 I find that throwing it, and re-throwing it upstream without doing any meaningful handling (log, return message to the user), creates a bit of clutter.
 It’s unnecessary.

 With unchecked exceptions, only the method that generates the error and the one that handles it needs to deal with it.
 It’s a calculated risk I choose to take sometimes.
 It’s a calculated risk in the sense that an error that is supposed to be handled may not be — another developer that calls your method won’t be alerted by the compiler to handle the exception that your method raises — It’s a drawback from making it Unchecked, that’s why is considered a bad practice in general.